 The Edinburgh International Festival Fireworks Concert:

 The Edinburgh Festival 2019 comes to a close on Monday 26th August with a spectacular concert and firework display.
 Over 400,000 fireworks will provide a display set to live orchestral music played by the Scottish Chamber Orchestra.
 Tickets are available to get you into Princess Street Gardens for the concert but you do not have to buy tickets to view the Fireworks.
 The fireworks can be seen from any vantage point in which you can see the castle.
 On a clear night, we can even see them across the water from The Kingswood Hotel.
 The concert starts at 9.30pm.

 The Royal Edinburgh Military Tattoo is an annual series of military tattoos performed by British Armed Forces, Commonwealth and international military bands and artistic performance teams on the esplanade of Edinburgh Castle each August as part of the Edinburgh Festival.

-All last evening performances end with a firework display (weather permitting) but on the dates 5th, 12th, 19th and 26th of August 2017 last evening performances will end with an extended firework display.
+All last evening performances end with a firework display (weather permitting) and Saturday Evening shows include an extended fireworks display.

 The Edinburgh Hogmanay Street Party is the highlight of three days of spectacular events, live bands, torchlight procession, top stars and fireworks to welcome in 2019.
 Edinburgh’s Hogmanay Street Party is one of the world’s greatest New Year celebrations.
 The firework display on a clear New Years Eve can be seen from The Kingswood Hotel and sometimes adds a bit of spectacle to our own Hogmanay celebrations.